ignc-research/3D-dynamic-object-localization-ros/README.md

 ## Overview

 This is a short overview of the directories and contents included in this project.
-More detailed information about the contents and their usage are given in the specific subdirectories.
+More information about the contents and a detailed description on how to setup and utilize the respective components is given in the specific subdirectories.

 ### 3d_models